Alexa, find me the best Prime Day deals for simplifying my life

 Other top deals to consider

-- These GE LED light bulbs with battery back-up are 34% off for Prime Day and drop down to $10.49 each.
+- These GE LED light bulbs are 30% off for Prime Day and drop down to $18.19.

 - The Anker Thunderbolt 3 Mini Dock is available for only $79.99.